JGAguado/Smart_Powermeter/docs/source/details.rst

 .. image:: images/getting_started/Figure_1.png
     :width: 75%

-    Example of the current to monitor (blue), the output from an SCT-013-000 (orange) and the input to the ESP32's ADC (green).

 In general, except for the SCT-013-000, the induced voltage can be read by the conditioning circuit mentioned earlier.
 However, if the CT clamp output is also a current, a burden resistor is necessary.
 The |Product| includes a **22 Ohm** resistor for